mohit838/my-open-notebook/vscode/README.md

-# my-open-notebook

-All types of notes what I have to do with regularly

-## VSCode Settings For MySelf
+# VSCode Settings For MySelf

     {
         "workbench.colorTheme": "Learn with Sumit - Peace of the eye",